 Politically Motivated Phishing Attacks

 Many people have been scammed by emails posing as government officials.
-However, the most well-known politically motivated spear phishing attack was conducted against the Democratic Party of the United States by Russian-backed hackers during the 2016 election to steal information about the Clinton campaign.
+However, the most well-known politically motivated spear phishing attack was conducted against the Democratic Party of the United States by hackers during the 2016 election to steal information about the Clinton campaign.

 Regardless of the type of phishing attack used by cybercriminals, it’s important that you and your employees understand how to spot them.